Babs Gonzales: 1940s

 After working with Charlie Barnet and Lionel Hampton's big bands, Gonzales moved to New York and became involved with the burgeoning sound of bebop, a style which initially confused him.
 "I didn't understand what Charlie Parker was playing," said Gonzales, "I did not understand anything about bebop [until] Dizzy who - showing me chords, explaining to me what the melodic lines were that he was playing - opened up the music to me."
 Despite being a trained pianist and drummer, Gonzales preferred to sing rather than play an instrument, stating that "it's easier to sing and, above all, it's less tiring.
 We don't sweat while playing and we always look handsome.
 Plus, a singer usually earns more money than an instrumentalist."

 Gonzales formed his own group, Babs' Three Bips and A Bop, releasing a number of 78rpm singles for Blue Note, Capitol, and Apollo labels in the late 1940s.
 Tadd Dameron, Sonny Rollins, Roy Haynes, Wynton Kelly, and Bennie Green were among the musicians who performed at these recording sessions.
 "I formed the Bips because I felt bebop needed a bridge to the people," said Gonzales, "The fire was there... but it wasn't reaching the people."

 The most notable of Babs' Three Bips and A Bop singles was "Oop-Pop-A-Da".
 Its prominent scat singing was credited with originating "an easy route to vocal improvisation which is still employed by jazz aspirants the world over."
-A cover version of "Oop-Pop-A-Da" later became a one of Dizzy Gillespie's first commercial successes.
+A cover version of "Oop-Pop-A-Da" later became one of Dizzy Gillespie's first commercial successes.
 Gonzales himself rejected being labelled a "scat" singer, stating "I am a jazz singer.
 Scat is a technical way of interpreting a melody by paraphrasing it by means of onomatopoeia.
 The scat singers do not improvise.
 I do not stop improvising, like an instrumentalist; I improvise on the harmonic frame and use chords of passage."